Binding Child Support Agreement

 Each party to the binding child support agreement must have received independent legal advice before entering into the agreement.
 Binding child support agreements operate in a similar manner to financial agreements that separating parents might make in relation to property, superannuation and spousal maintenance.

-Definition source: Guides to Social Policy Law, Child Support Guide, Version 4.97, released 20 March 2026, Binding child support agreements.
+Definition source: Guides to Social Policy Law, Child Support Guide, Binding child support agreements.

 A binding child support agreement removes the standard formula from the process.
 Instead of calculating child support based on income, care, and costs of children, the agreed amount written into the agreement becomes the payable amount.

-This means the system does not apply the 8-step formula once the agreement is accepted.
+Once the agreement is accepted, the system does not apply the 8-step formula.
 The agreement effectively overrides the calculation.

 The agreement can include periodic payments, lump sums, or payments made in other ways such as school fees.
 Once registered, Services Australia will use the agreement as the basis for collection and enforcement.

 Chris and Amanda agree that Chris will pay $18,000 per year in child support, plus private school fees directly to the school.
-They record this in a binding child support agreement and both obtain legal advice before signing.
+Chris and Amanda record the arrangement in a binding child support agreement and both obtain legal advice before signing.

 After the agreement is accepted, the formula is no longer used.
 Chris pays the agreed amount regardless of changes in income unless the agreement is later replaced or set aside.